-Requests for Information As part of this project, the program also implemented an online portal known as SRV (secure remote viewer) for physicians, midwives, clinics, and hospitals to view and obtain patient results.
+As part of this project, the program also implemented an online portal known as SRV (secure remote viewer) for physicians, midwives, clinics, and hospitals to view and obtain patient results.
 The new process reduces the amount of time from the date of the screening results to the date that report is received by the submitter.
 It also assists the submitter with knowing the status of a specimen sent to the newborn screening laboratory, which allows facilities to meet a regulatory requirement set by their licensing body, the College of American Pathologists (CAP).
 They are able to see if we have received a specimen, if it has results pending, or if results have been completed.
 Users are able to download a pdf report that can be scanned into the patient's electronic medical record.

 With the implementation of the Natus LIMS, MDH staff time has been reduced by not having to respond to individual requests for reports.
 The system has allowed expedited addition of screening for new disorders, which now only takes a few weeks rather than over 3 months with our previous LIMS.

 The MDH was able to reduce costs in several areas.
 The MDH no longer needs to mail the paper screening reports to the submitter, which today saves the program \$600 per month on postage and \$400 per year on faxing.
 These savings will increase as more facilities complete the on-boarding process.
 MDH was also able to sunset the communication tool IBM Lotus QuickR program for specialist referral and diagnostic follow-up which saves the program an additional \$20,000 per year.
 This new system is faster and offers many benefits that were not possible with the old system.
 Internal and external users have been extremely pleased with the transition to a new LIMS.
 The project kicked off in the Spring of 2014 which included requirements gathering and RFP work.
 The system was fully implemented and project closed by December 2016.
-E. 76 Revised Minnesota Law to Increase Driving Restrictions Following a DWI Offense In 2018, Governor Dayton and the Minnesota Legislature enacted legislation to increase driving restrictions for individuals convicted of driving while intoxicated in a highway-licensed vehicle.
+E. 77 Revised Minnesota Law to Increase Driving Restrictions Following a DWI Offense In 2018, Governor Dayton and the Minnesota Legislature enacted legislation to increase driving restrictions for individuals convicted of driving while intoxicated in a highway-licensed vehicle.
 Individuals convicted of DWI will lose their driver's license and be prohibited from operating motor vehicles, including all-terrain vehicles, motorboats and snowmobiles.
 Before this legislation, people with DWI convictions could legally operate ATVs, motorboats, and snowmobiles.
-E.77 Delivered Text-to- 911 Service Statewide to Ensure Alternative Options Under Governor Dayton's leadership, the Department of Public Safety developed a Text-to-911 service on Minnesota's Next Generation 911 network.
+E.78 Delivered Text-to- 911 Service Statewide to Ensure Alternative Options for Safety in Emergency Situations Under Governor Dayton's leadership, the Department of Public Safety developed a Text-to-911 service on Minnesota's Next Generation 911 network.
 In 2017, the service was made available throughout the state.
-By connecting Minnesotans directly with an operator via text for Safety in messaging, the service gives individuals in emergencies an alternative Emergency option to contacting emergency services if it is too dangerous to speak.
-Situations Additionally, the service provides the twenty percent of Minnesotans with some form of hearing loss an alternative option than speaking on the phone.
+By connecting Minnesotans directly with an operator via text messaging, Text-to-911 provides individuals a valuable alternative to contact emergency services if it is too dangerous to speak during an emergency.
+Additionally, the service provides a direct lifeline to emergency services for the 20 percent of Minnesotans with some form of hearing loss.
+People have also utilized the service when signal strength was lacking or when their microphones/speakers were inoperable.
+Since the program's deployment in December 2017, dispatchers have received more than 4,500 texts, averaging 375 texts per month.